Codeh4ck/PixelFix/README.md

 * Can set how much time the rotator will run
 * You can set the colors that will be rotated through
-* If you want to stop earlier, hit the Escale (Esc) button
+* If you want to stop earlier, hit the Escape (Esc) button
 * Does not meddle with any windows.
 Everything happens in the program's form

 # Health risk notice